decred/dcrpayments/PHP_Blake/README.md

 PHP_Blake
 ====

-This is a PoC-quality development shim for doing 14 round BLAKE-256 in PHP7.
+PHP_Blake is a PHP7 module implementation of 14 round BLAKE-256 as used by Decred.

 # Building